Research

 Our research foci

 The GCBS supports permanent staff, MA and PhD students, postdoctoral researchers and visiting scholars in conducting research on philosophical, doctrinal and socio-cultural aspects of Asia’s Buddhist traditions.
-The GCBS is housed within Ghent University’s Department of Languages and Cultures, which features a highly international research profile currently comprised of researchers from China (including those pursuing joint PhD projects with Nanjing and Renmin Universities), Taiwan, Germany, Russia, Thailand, the United States and elsewhere.
+The GCBS is housed within Ghent University’s Department of Languages and Cultures, which features a highly international research profile currently comprised of researchers from China (including those pursuing joint PhD projects with Nanjing and Renmin Universities), Taiwan, Italy, Germany, Russia, Thailand, the United States and elsewhere.

 Please see the Join us section to learn more about how to join the GCBS as an international student, researcher or visiting professor.